 Upon entry, we first spotted the miscellaneous bins, which were filled with delightful gems such as a polka record featuring a giant pizza pie (with a recipe on the back), a fitness record by Hollywood darling Debbie Reynolds, and instructional records on how to operate a CB radio, train your parakeet, and quit smoking.
 We then perused the Disney laserdiscs before fanning out into the rest of the store to explore everything from metal to country to rock to jazz.

-Sheree and Lloyd Thoburn co-own the massive record store — the name Hub City being a nod to Hagerstown, which once had several railroad lines into the city that resembled the spokes of a wagon wheel.
+Sheree Thoburn owns the massive record store—the name Hub City being a nod to Hagerstown, which once had several railroad lines into the city that resembled the spokes of a wagon wheel.

 “Because the lines of this building were art deco, we looked at photos of buildings in Miami in their art deco district,” said Sheree Thoburn, on what inspired the bright facade.

-The Thoburns have been diligently building their collection since March of 2020.
+Sheree and her husband, Lloyd, have been diligently building their collection since March 2020.
 The store opened just a week before the state’s governor ordered non-essential businesses closed to the public — including theirs.
 But they continued coming to work sorting, organizing, and buying.
-They had thousands of 45s from jukeboxes thanks to Lloyd Thoburn’s Coinopwarehouse, selling coin-operated antiques wholesale, but they still needed to add to their LPs.
+They had thousands of 45s from jukeboxes thanks to Lloyd’s Coinopwarehouse, selling coin-operated antiques wholesale, but they still needed to add to their LPs.

 What started with just two bins in that collection is now a store of more than 4,000 new and more than 10,000 used titles (and hundreds of thousands of 45s and LPs yet to be sorted in the back room and basement, which runs the length of the main floor above.)